ISIE By-Laws

 Article XIV.
 Sections

 The Society shall establish sections serving the particular interests of members upon petition by 10 members of the Society and with the approval of the Council.
 Each section shall appoint a liaison (non- voting) representative to the Council.
 Each member of any section shall also be a member of the Society in good standing.
-The services of the Society, as appropriate, shall be offered to any section provided that some arrangement to defray the costs is agreed to by the responsible governing body of the section and the ISIE office.
+The services of the Society, as appropriate, shall be offered to any section provided that some arrangement to defray the costs is agreed by the responsible governing body of the section and the ISIE office.
 The sections may engage in any activities beyond those under such agreement as long as they are consistent with the policies and mission of the Society.
 The Society will, if requested, collect section dues.
 Sections must maintain a minimum of 25 members.
 The Council may vote to close any section after a 90 day notice period.
 Seven votes will be required to take such action.

 The business of the Council and all committees shall be conducted in accordance with the principles and procedures of the current edition of Robert’s Rules of Order Newly Revised, unless the Council at any time has adopted special rules of order.